krishna-d-codes/GlowAI/README.md

 Formspree (Contact Form)

-Vanilla Animations

 Responsive Web Design

-🙋‍♂️ Author
+👤 Author

 Krishna Dighe

-🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/krishna-dighe410)
+🔗 Connect with me on LinkedIn

 🧠 Inspiration

-GlowAI was created from a passion for skincare, UI/UX, and clean web experiences.
+GlowAI was created out of a passion for skincare and elegant user interfaces.
-The aim was to build a platform that feels beautiful, intelligent, and helpful — blending modern design with practical skincare advice.
+The goal was to design something clean, intelligent, and easy for everyone—combining modern UI aesthetics with helpful skincare guidance.

-Inspired by minimal and luxurious skincare brands, GlowAI brings together interactive quizzes, personalized suggestions, and a smooth browsing experience for every user.******
+Inspired by premium skincare brands, GlowAI delivers a smooth experience through interactive quizzes, personalized suggestions, and an appealing design system.